 His estates, which had been annexed to the Crown by an Act of Parliament on December 3, 1540, were returned to him, along with his title.
 But by that time, Castle Glamis had been ransacked of all its furniture, and its gold and twelve great silver flaggons had been melted down for the royal mint.

-In summer the carpark of this Disneyland fairy castle—the childhood home of the late Queen Mother Her Majesty Queen Elizabeth—is packed with tourist buses.
+In summer the car park of this Disneyland fairy castle—the childhood home of the late Queen Mother Her Majesty Queen Elizabeth—is packed with tourist buses.
 They line up to Ooh an Aah over the gilt lions and gargantuan stone fireplace in the 54-foot-long Great Hall, and to see the Queen Mother’s chambers, silk canopy beds, hunting trophies and coats of armour in the few rooms open to the public.
 But on this winter’s day there is nothing but ice and snow and deadening quiet.
 Gordon has brought me through ancient Pictland and haunting Glen Lyon to the village of Glamis to show me the castle which I've seen only in picture books—the castle that has been in the Lyon family since the year 1372.

-In that year the tall, fair Sir John Lyon—known as the "White Lyon"—married the daughter of King Robert II of Scotland, the grandson of Robert the Bruce.
+In that year the tall, fair Sir John Lyon—known as the "White Lyon"—married the daughter of King Robert II of Scotland, who was the grandson of Robert the Bruce.
 King Robert gave his new son-in-law and Princess Joanna a very nice wedding present: the castle which had been the hunting lodge of the Kings of Scotland since the 11th century.

 Since then the Lyon family has occupied Glamis Castle, building and expanding upon its medieval magnificence—except through the dark period when King James V burned the castle’s owner—Lady Glamis, confiscated all her goods heritable and moveable, gold, silver, and £5,770 and moved himself and his French Queen Mary of Guise into its fabulous rooms.
 King James V enjoyed this regal residence and its elaborate gardens until his death in 1542.
 Then in 1543 the Queen released Lady Glamis’ son John Lyon the seventh Lord Glamis from prison, and restored his title and ransacked estates.